 7. You can also place a bookshelf in the center of a closet and use tension rods to hang clothes on each side.

-8. Separate daily outfits in labeled plastic storage bins.
+8. Separate daily outfits in labeled plastic storage bins for cheap closet organization.

 Don’t forget a bin for shoes at the bottom!

 9. Or, use hooks with tags to label clothes for each day of the week.